 The Government has also brought forward a package of measures to protect landlords and tenants affected by Covid -19.
-With these in force, no renter in either social or private rented accommodation will be forced out of their home. https://www.gov.uk/guidance/government-support-available-for-landlords-and-renters-reflecting-the-current-coronavirus-covid-19-outbreak.
+With these in force, no renter in either social or private rented accommodation will be forced out of their home.
+More information is available on the government website..

-Leisure centres in Allerdale will begin a phased re-opening from Saturday 25th July.
+We are working with GLL on a phased-approach to reopening our leisure centres in Allerdale.
 Find out more about which centres are open, advanced booking requirements, and the facilities available on the GLL website.

 Our markets are returning as the lockdown eases.
-They have already resumed in Workington (Weds and Sat) and Keswick (Thurs and Sat) and Wigton market (Friday).
-Silloth market returns from July 23.
+They have already resumed in Workington (Weds and Sat), Keswick (Thurs and Sat), Wigton (Friday) and Silloth (Thursday).

 A number of safety measures are in place, meaning some regular visitors will notice some changes to their normal experience.
 These include: